drago-ex/translator/readme.md

  */
 public $lang;
 ```
-Add this method to Presenter
+Add this method to Presenter:
 ```php
 use Drago\Localization\Translator;